areebaif/game-release-calendar/README.md

 ## Define environment variables for local development

-Create .env.local file in the root of the project and have the following environemnt variablee defined.
+Create .env.local file in the root of the project and have the following environemnt variable defined.
 `DATABASE_URL`
 `REGION`
 `AWS_ACCESS_KEY_ID`
 `AWS_SECRET_ACCESS_KEY`
 `BUCKET_NAME`
+`JWT_SECRET`
 `NODE_ENV="development"`

 Please contact admin of the repo for values of these variables.